United States Department of State

-- Performs administration tasks, including managing the site office, approving budgets, preparing inventories, contracting with local employees, preparing reports and files, liaising with local officials and utilities, performing contracting officer duties, ensuring proper inventory control, and performing other site obligations (e.g., tours).
+- Performs administration tasks, including managing the site office, approving budgets, preparing inventories, hiring and managing local employees, preparing reports and files, liaising with local officials and utilities, performing contracting officer duties, ensuring proper inventory control, and performing other site obligations (e.g., tours).

 - Performs commissioning tasks, including coordinating close outs, commissioning of systems, managing the commissioning agent, providing warranty support, ensuring commissioning training, and participating in relocation.

-- Performs project support tasks, including prequalifying bidders, evaluating bids, participating in design of new construction, providing guidance to contractors, coordinating construction projects, coordinating procurement, traveling to project sites, making recommendations to the contracting officer, organizing meetings, preparing progress information, providing supervision, and participating in planning.
+- Performs project support tasks, including prequalifying bidders, evaluating bids, participating in the design of new facilities, providing guidance to contractors, coordinating construction projects, coordinating procurement, traveling to project sites, making recommendations to contracting officers, organizing meetings, preparing progress information, providing supervision, and participating in planning.

-- Performs administrative support tasks, including developing special contract provisions, participating in policy/procedure development, and receiving training.
+- Performs administrative support tasks, including developing special contract provisions, participating in policy/procedure development, and participating in training.